 I went on several long walks on the beach – it was just what this country gal needed.
 Some alone time to look for seashells, some exercise to work off the margaritas, and some peace and quite to reconnect with me.
 I know that sounds cheesy, but I really needed it.

 Anyway, we stopped in at the Blue Mountain Beach, Panama City Beach, Seaside, and Inlet Beach.
 They were all amazing.
 I don’t think that I could have asked for anything better.
 Bring some food and drinks and keep the kids entertained with games and seashell searches and wait for the amazing Gulf Coast Sunsets.
 WOW!

 Things to Do with the Kids

 My daughter (age 11) was the only one not totally impressed with the cruise.
 According to her, it’s just a boat ride, NOT a cruise.
-The actives were for babies and the sunken treasure was just junk from the Dollar Store.
+The activities were for babies and the sunken treasure was just junk from the Dollar Store.
 So, if your kids are totally jaded like mine, this may not be the best thing for them.
-Just bring your camera, a wide brimmed hat, sunscreen and money for food and drinks on-board and you’ll be set!
+Just bring your camera, a wide-brimmed hat, sunscreen, and money for food and drinks on board and you’ll be set!

 - Seaside Florida Cottages from Cheryl

 - What to Eat, Do and See in Seaside, FL from Heidi

 It’s a fun and quaint town and we loved spending the day here.
 BTW – did I mention that the sunset was stunning?

 So get away from the hustle and bustle and head on off to the Florida Panhandle.
 Santa Rosa, Florida is a perfect family destination.